bhearsum/neuralneat/README.md

 Two simple examples are included with this library:

 * The `adding` example will train a neural network that can sum its inputs
+  * There is also an `adding_managed` variant that trains the same type of network through the `train_population` interface described above.
 * The `compare` example will train a neural network that predicts whether or not its first input is larger than its second input.